edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Reference_Price.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01007304
+rdfs:comment | A reference to a sum of money for which something is or may be bought or sold. edi3:cefactBusinessProcess | Buy-Ship-Pay

+@id | cefact:Trade_Price.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01001676
-Comments: <br/>A sum of money for which something is or may be bought or sold for trade purposes.<br/>A reference to a sum of money for which something is or may be bought or sold.<br/>Information related to a calculated price.<br/>
+rdfs:comment | A sum of money for which something is or may be bought or sold for trade purposes. edi3:cefactBusinessProcess | Trade

+@id | cefact:Calculated_Price.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01000179
+rdfs:comment | Information related to a calculated price. edi3:cefactBusinessProcess | In All Contexts

 Properties: